-The list of best open source and commercial Data Warehousing Tools and Techniques:
+A list of the best open source and commercial Data Warehousing Tools and Techniques:

-In today’s rapid growing computing world, big data & predictive analysis have grown at quite a fast pace.
-During all this transformation in business intelligence over past few years, the data warehouse has proven to be a continuous and reliable technique in managing integrated data.
+During all this transformation in business intelligence over the past few years, the data warehouse has proven to be a continuous and reliable technique in managing the integrated data.

-Data warehouse, also known as DWH is a system used for reporting and data analysis.
-It is considered to be the core of business intelligence (BI) as all the analytical sources revolve around data warehouse.
+Data warehouse, also known as DWH is a system that is used for reporting and data analysis.
+It is considered to be the core of business intelligence (BI) as all the analytical sources revolve around the data warehouse.

-This can be well understood by taking reference of the basic architecture of DWH.
+This can be well understood by taking the reference of the basic architecture of DWH.

-All the operational sources place data into a staging area (staging tables/databases/schemas etc.) This data might need to pass through an operational data store that cleanses the data.
-Data is cleansed in order to ensure data quality before it is used for reporting.
+All the operational sources place data into a staging area (staging tables/databases/schemas etc.) This data might need to pass through an operational data store which would cleanse the data.
+Data is cleansed in order to ensure the data quality before it is used for reporting.

 Data warehouses that operate on typical Extract, Transform, Load (ETL) methodology use staging database, integration layers and access layers to carry out their functions.
 Staging databases store raw data coming from each data source and the integrating layer integrates it.

 The integrated data is further arranged into hierarchical structures called dimensions.
-The cataloged data is made available to managers and professionals for carrying out activities like data mining, market research, and decision support etc.
+The cataloged data is made available to the managers and professionals for carrying out activities like data mining, market research, and decision support.

-Now that we have discussed data warehouse in detail, let us move on to another extremely interesting question- Which are most popular data warehouse tools available in the market and how to choose one?
+Which are the most popular data warehouse tools that are available in the market and how to choose one?

-The data warehouse is future of every company.
-Hence before picking up a final tool, one should make sure that the tool is capable of meeting growth and comprehensive requirements of the organization in present as well as future.
+The data warehouse is the future of every company.
+Hence before picking up a final tool, one should make sure that the tool is capable of meeting the growth and comprehensive requirements of the organization in the present as well as in the future.

 What You Will Learn: